 But they do that every single election season.

-Uh all right, we'll have more on Strzok's testimony today.
+We'll have more on Strzok's testimony today.

-Uh thank you, Matt Gates.
+Thank you, Matt Gates.

-Thank you, Congressman Biggs, 800-941-SHAWN is a toll-free telephone.
+But thank you, Congressman Biggs, 800-941-SHAWN is a toll-free telephone.

 Joe has been really patient.

-Now, Joe apparently is a union guy in where Altoona, Pennsylvania.
+Now, Joe apparently is a union guy in where, Altoona, Pennsylvania.

 What union are you in, Joe?